The Department of Health has today published the ‘Children’s Social Care Statistics for Northern Ireland 2021/22’.

-- A total of 3,058 child protection referrals were received by HSC Trusts, a 3% decrease on the previous year;
+- A total of 1,552 child protection referrals were received by HSC Trusts;

 Children in care

-- Almost four fifths of the children in care were in foster care placements (79%), 10% placed with parents, 6% in residential care and 5% in other placements.
+- Just over four fifths of the children in care were in foster care placements (83%), 7% placed with parents, 7% in residential care and 4% in other placements.
 This was similar to previous years;

-- At 30 June 2020, there were 48 Children’s Residential Homes in Northern Ireland, 42 homes were statutory and 6 were independent.
+- At 30 June 2022, there were 48 Children’s Residential Homes in Northern Ireland, 42 homes were statutory and six were independent.

 Children’s day care

-- Similar to the previous year, child-minders made up the largest number of day care providers followed by, in descending order, playgroups, day nurseries, out of school clubs and other organisations;
+- Similar to the previous year, childminders made up the largest number of day care providers followed by playgroups;

-- At 31 March 2020 there were 61,566 registered places for day care in Northern Ireland representing an increase of 2% on the previous year.
+- At 31 March 2022 there were 59,213 registered places for day care in Northern Ireland representing a decrease of 1% on the previous year.